 During a personal injury trial, you'll present your evidence, legal arguments, and witnesses supporting your claim.
 The defense counsel will point weaknesses in your arguments using their own witnesses, experts, legal documents, and other legal theories.
 In the end, either the jury or the judge will make a decision about your case.

 The trial process comes with some risk, but sometimes it's essential to take a case to trial.
 At Marks Law Group, our trial lawyers have extensive experience and they'll carefully prepare your jury presentations using data from focus groups, innovative technology, and other tools to strengthen your claims.
-To schedule a free initial consultation, contact our Decatur personal injury law firm today at 404-939-1485, or chat with us online to learn how our trial attorneys can help.
+To schedule a free initial consultation, contact our Decatur personal injury law firm today.

 During the mediation process, the parties seeking a resolution of disputes sit down with a neutral third party called the mediator.
 The mediator helps these parties find a mutually satisfactory solution to their conflict.
 Until a dispute becomes a personal injury lawsuit, mediation is voluntary, and it only occurs if both sides request it, and a settlement of the personal injury claim through mediation is reached only if both parties agree to it.